renpy/renpy/sphinx/source/save_load_rollback.rst

 the change to the variables that matters – changes to fields in objects will not cause those objects to be saved.

+Variables set using the :ref:`default statement <default-statement>` will always be saved.

 In this example::

     define a = 1
     define o = object()
+    default c = 17

     label start:
          $ b = 1
          $ o.value = 42

-only `b` will be saved.
-A will not be saved because it does not change once the game begins. `O` is not saved because it does not change – the object it refers to changes, but the variable itself does not.
+only `b` and `c` will be saved. `A` will not be saved because it does not change once the game begins. `O` is not saved because it does not change – the object it refers to changes, but the variable itself does not.